1) How do I apply to take my CNA exam?

 Each state has different timelines based on the format of the exam and state regulations.
 Below is a list of the maximum amount of days for each state.

 AL, CT, DE.
-FL, HI, ID, MI, NV, NM and OK - Score reports are printed the day of testing and given to candidates before they leave the test center.
+FL, HI, ID, MI, NM and OK - Score reports are printed the day of testing and given to candidates before they leave the test center.
 Please note that all tests are scored a second time when exported into our candidate database.
 On rare occasion the score given at the site could change upon the second scoring.

 NY - Both Clinical and Written Exam Score Reports are emailed to candidates within 5 days of the exam day.